opensavannah/savannahbudget.party/README.md

 Budget Party was built to help people understand and augment a city budget for Savannah.
 It is an interactive app that is best used in context of a "Budget Party" event.

-Historically, Budget party events have 4 parts:
+Budget party events have 4 parts:

 - **A budget Overview.** A quick presentation is given to people that primes them on the city budget, specifically the parts that citizens can influence.